 Make sure to add some decorations for the spider to explore.
 For example, a few sticks or pieces of cork bark with some fake plants should be enough to provide the spider with a variety of terrains to climb on.
 Use materials non-susceptible to mould.

 Smoothie cup with dome lid – for raising baby spiders – you will need to secure mesh on the top hole and poke holes on the sides for cross ventilation

 Spoodernest acrylic enclosures – Perfect enclosure for jumping spiders was created based on 6 years of keeping hundreds of Phidippus sp.
 Jumping spiders.
 I have tried many types of enclosures, but none of them were just right.
-So I set a goal to design ultimate jumping spider enclosure which will look great and have all the necessary functionality:
+So we set a goal to design the ultimate jumping spider enclosure which will look great and have all the necessary functionality:

-- Large front opening
+- Large front door

 - Two hinge hold on the bottom of the door

 - Clear throughout for a better view of the spood thanks to Cast PERSPEX®

 - Enclosure is welded together for added durability

 - Enclosure will be shipped in a ‘ready to go’ assembled way.